 - Allium vegetables aka the ‘onion family’ – Onions, shallots, garlic, leeks, spring onions – they’re part of a range of foods that are prebiotic rich.
 Prebiotics act as food for the bacteria already in our gut, keeping them healthy and thriving.
 Healthy, happy gut bacteria are a vital element of proper digestion, absorption and immunity.
 An overgrowth or imbalance of bad bacteria is thought to be a contributor to many of today’s common digestive troubles including Irritable Bowel Syndrome.

 - Herbs and spices – Never underestimate the power of herbs and spices to heal and nourish the body.
 Gut-loving herbs and spices such as turmeric, ginger, coriander, and cinnamon are all anti-inflammatory, antiviral, and antibacterial helping to soothe our digestive system, and support our immune system to function optimally.
-Check out this warm turmeric tea.

 - Berries – Berries are rich in insoluble fibre, which helps to keep our digestive system moving, eliminating waste and toxins.
 They’re also potent free-radical fighters with their high level of antioxidants protecting our cells from excessive damage that can lead to disease.

 - Salmon – Perhaps my ultimate ‘superfood’, protein and omega-3 rich, anti-inflammatory salmon helps with the management of inflammation in the body and repair of our cells that line our gut wall.
 Salmon also contains bioactive protein molecules that researchers are studying for their support of insulin effectiveness and control of inflammation in the digestive tract.
 It also contains selenium, associated with the prevention of colorectal cancer!
+On the budget, try one of these canned salmon recipes and ideas.

 - Gelatin – The highest concentrations typically found in the parts of animal products that we throw away – skin, cartilage, bones etc. Gelatin can strengthen our gut health by enhancing gastric acid secretion and restoring the lining of our stomach.
 As it absorbs water, it also helps to keep fluid on our digestive tract, assisting with healthy bowel motions.
 In addition, regular muscle meat contains methionine – too much methionine can increase blood levels of homocysteine – a risk factor for certain chronic diseases such as heart disease and colon cancer, as well as increasing our requirements for folate, B12, B6 and choline.
 When we consume the amino acid glycine – rich in gelatin (and muscle meat in smaller amounts), we help to counteract this negative effect of methionine.
 You can easily get more gelatin in your diet by consuming bone broth or a high quality gelatin supplement (Great Lakes is the brand I use).
 Vegetarian paleo-style eaters can increase their glycine intake from fish, leafy greens, pumpkin, cabbage, cauliflower, banana, kiwi fruit, and cucumber too.
+Try these gut healing key lime bites made with gelatin from the Happy Body Formula blog.

 - Jerusalem Artichokes – Jerusalem artichokes are especially high in inulin, a prebiotic, indigestible fiber that feeds our gut bacteria.
 Inulin is fermented in the colon forming a compound called butyrate as a byproduct.
 Butyrate has been shown to improve the health of the intestinal barrier and also have anti-inflammatory effect.